denkwerk/standards/TYPO3/typo3-standard.md

 ## Configuration

 The reason of the configuration is a central place where all developers can maintain their local as well as the server configuration.
-It is splitted into two parts - **global.ini** for everything except database and server hacks and for that matters the folder **localconf**.
+It is splitted into two parts - **global.ini** for everything except database and server hacks.
+Therefore the **localconf.php** is used.

 The global.ini is rendered as a PHP array and TypoScript Constants.
 For that the TYPO3 extension dw_config is used.
-Because TYPO3 indexes the database configuration before any extension code is rendered, the database configuration has to be done in the localconf/env.php for local systems.
-The localconf/no_env.php is used for Tarot deployments.
+Because TYPO3 indexes the database configuration before any extension code is rendered, the database configuration has to be done in the localconf.php for local systems.